 Aromatherapy is the study of plants and their essential oils, with a focus on how they can be used for a variety of therapeutic purposes.
-Using a strong foundation of chemistry and research, Clinical Aromatherapists blend essential oils for a variety of application methods, from topical (skin) application to inhalation.
-Despite common misconceptions, aromatherapy goes far beyond the concept of certain aromas being relaxing or stimulating.
+Using a strong foundation of chemistry and research, Aromatherapists blend essential oils for a variety of application methods, from topical (skin) application to inhalation.
+Despite common misconceptions, Aromatherapy goes far beyond the concept of certain aromas being relaxing or stimulating.

 Discovering Essential Oils

 There are hundreds of different plants all over the world that produce aromatic essential oils.
 These essential oils offer a tangible and powerful means of physical AND emotional healing.
 Consider the scent of rose… Roses are far more complex than you might think!
 The essential oil of Rose has hundreds of different ingredients — also known as chemical components.
 Each of the components has been identified by chemists, and many have been studied for their therapeutic value by medical researchers.